Freelance for a living? Here are five crucial tips that will help you save money and give you peace of mind.

 Those who want to maximize their contributions can opt for a solo 401k.
 Many freelancers also hire their spouse as an “employee” so they can essentially double their savings.
 Paying less taxes and earning interest on your money?
 Sounds like a win-win to me.

-The Borderless account is a cinch to set up, easy-to-use and lets you get paid from any country without any extra work.
+And the new Borderless account makes managing money in multiple countries better than ever.
+It's a cinch to set up and lets you get paid from any country more easily and cheaply.

-Once you've been paid, you can just convert your money to the currency you need.
-It couldn't be simpler.
+Once you've been paid, you can convert your money to the currency you need.
+There couldn't be a simpler way to save on those international invoices.